Willie Calhoun Player Props: Yankees vs. Twins

 Willie Calhoun At The Plate

-- Calhoun has gotten a hit in three of seven games this year, but he has no multi-hit games.
+- In four of eight games this season, Calhoun has picked up at least one hit, including one game with multiple hits.

-- In seven games played this year, he has not gone deep.
+- In eight games played this season, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.